-“Take the time to have a serious discussion with (your kids) about what they plan to do after graduation,” Holeman says.
-“It’s great to help out your children, but you’ll want to make sure you’re not jeopardizing your own security.”
+Take the time to have a serious discussion with (your kids) about what they plan to do after graduation.
+It’s great to help out your children, but you’ll want to make sure you’re not jeopardizing your own security.

-That means you don’t want to jeopardize your own retirement by helping your children start their own lives after school.
+That means you don’t want to delay your own retirement by helping your children start their own lives after school.
 Set clear rules and expectations.
 Continue to put as much away for retirement as possible.
 And use any extra money to make catch-up contributions to your accounts.

-“Estate plans provide a roadmap for important decisions regarding your health and assets, and generally cover two phases: before and after your death,” Holeman says.
+“Estate plans provide a road map for important decisions regarding your health and assets, and generally cover two phases: before and after your death,” Holeman says.
 “By having one in place, you’ll remove any ambiguity around your wishes when it comes to protecting your family, loved ones and assets, in case you’re unable to do so.”

 Savings mistakes to avoid for 60-somethings and beyond